-Oil production is sold at the wellhead under market-sensitive contracts at an index price, net of pricing differentials.
+Oil production is typically sold at the wellhead or at the outlet of a gathering system under market-sensitive contracts at an index price, net of pricing differentials.
 The Partnership recognizes revenue when control transfers to the purchaser at the wellhead at the net price received from the customer.
-This treatment after the adoption of ASC 606 is consistent with the treatment under ASC 605 and has no impact on revenues or expenses on the statement of operations.